 Even with accelerated theoretical predictions, an exploration of the parameter space can still be very demanding with classical inference techniques like nested sampling.
 This is mainly due to the large number of nuisance parameters to be marginalised over, as well as the complex parameter degeneracies that are usually introduced by extended models.
-In light of these difficulties, it will be very important to consider more efficient and scalable Bayesian inference methods, such as techniques recently developed in the framework of simulation-based inference \citep[SBI;][]{FrancoAbellan:2024tbj} and Hamiltonian Monte Carlo \citep{Piras:2024dml}.
-An additional advantage of SBI methods is that they do not need an explicit evaluation of the likelihood, only to draw samples from it via a stochastic simulator, which is constructed by means of computing theoretical predictions of the observables.
-This allows the modelling of systematic effects that would be computationally prohibitive or analytically intractable with standard likelihood-based methods \citep{vonWietersheim-Kramsta:2024cks}.
+In light of these difficulties, it will be very important to consider more efficient and scalable Bayesian inference methods, which includes techniques that have been recently developed in the framework of simulation-based inference \citep[SBI;][]{FrancoAbellan:2024tbj} and Hamiltonian Monte Carlo \citep{Piras:2024dml}.
+An additional advantage of SBI methods is that they do not need an explicit evaluation of the likelihood; rather, they simply draw samples from it via a stochastic simulator, which is constructed by means of computing theoretical predictions of the observables.
+This enables the modelling of systematic effects that would be computationally prohibitive or analytically intractable with standard likelihood-based methods \citep{vonWietersheim-Kramsta:2024cks}.

-In conclusion, the modifications and improvements presented in this paper expand the capabilities of \cloe, enabling it to test a broader range of cosmological models and incorporate important relativistic effects into the spectroscopic probe.
-These advancements pave the way for more accurate and efficient cosmological analyses using incoming \Euclid Data Release 1 results, contributing to the ongoing effort to better understand the nature of dark energy, dark matter, and the fundamental forces that govern the Universe.
+In conclusion, the modifications and improvements presented in this paper expand the capabilities of \cloe, extending its tests to a broader range of cosmological models and incorporating important relativistic effects into the spectroscopic probe.
+These advancements pave the way for more accurate and efficient cosmological analyses using incoming \Euclid Data Release 1 results.
+These data will contribute to the ongoing effort to better understand the nature of dark energy, dark matter, and the fundamental forces that govern the Universe.

 \begin{appendix}